TrainerBob2/HM11.HttpLeer/README.md

 # HM11.HttpLeer

-This project is an **automated security triage system for web/API traffic**.
 It ingests normalized HTTP request data , embeds requests using sentence transformers, clusters similar behavior, and **prioritizes potentially interesting security issues** such as SSRF, IDOR, debug leaks.

 AKA “Show me the weird, rare, and dangerous-looking endpoints first.”